decentraland/sdk/docs/static-entities.md

 of rendering scenes and UIs only.

-To extract the position or shape information of other avatars from any other scene, we should have a mechanism in place to either: 1) query other scene entities or 2) having references/foregin entities replicated to all scenes.
+To extract the position or shape information of other avatars from any other scene, we should have a mechanism in place to either: 1) query other scene entities or 2) having references/foreign entities replicated to all scenes.

 We decided to do the 2nd to leverage all the CRDT messaging.

-To prevent Entity IDs collisions, the scene that will own the foregin entities must reserve a slice of IDs at the moment of initialization (via RootEntity component).
+To prevent Entity IDs collisions, the scene that will own the foreign entities must reserve a slice of IDs at the moment of initialization (via RootEntity component).